aanno/cv/stackoverflow/cv.md

 * Mastering Ansible<br/>
   Jesse Keating
   + Good introduction into using ansible as DevOpt tool.
 I read the second edition (but the new third editions seems to be even better).
 However, it does not cover extending ansible as it is rather a book for beginners.
-* Modernes Projektmanagement (German)<br/>
-  Holger Timinger
-  + Brief but sufficient overview about traditional and agile project management.
-Great when it comes to mixing both...